phaserjs/phaser/v3/dev-guide/IDEAS.md

 Upgrade to Webpack 2 final release
 Stop the build script from _moving_ the build file into Examples, and just copy it :)
+Add in k-nearest neighbors search (KNN) for RBush
+Look at Bounds + SetBounds from EaselJS for Transforms that aren't Frame based

 General
 -------